 \section{Fixpoint Characterization of Winning Regions}

-~ In this section, we will characterize the winning regions in fair games with parity conditions by means of fixpoint expressions.
-Thereby we provide an alternative, symbolic route to solve such games by computing fixpoint expressions, rather then by reducing to parity games.
+~ In this section, we characterize the winning regions in fair games with parity conditions by means of fixpoint expressions.
+Thereby we provide an alternative, symbolic route to solve such games, rather than by reducing to parity games.
 We start by briefly recalling details on Boolean fixpoint expressions.